 What Every Michigan Bicyclist Must Know

 These handy booklets – available in both youth and adult versions – are an excellent resource for anyone riding a bicycle in Michigan.
-Organizations can request copies (up to 25 are free) for distribution.
+Organizations can request copies for distribution.
 It is designed to help you safely and enjoyably share the public roads and trails of Michigan with other users.

 These videos are intended to be used as a resource for the cycling and motorist community.
 Our goal is to empower cyclists and drivers to use the roadway in a safe way to reduce crashes and create a safer experience for all users.